What can Ketso be used for?

 Examples of reports from projects that have used Ketso

-Here is a sample of the reports that have been written about projects that have used Ketso to engage with stakeholders.
+Here is a sample of the reports that have been written about projects that have used Ketso to engage with stakeholders, or that mention Ketso as a method.
 We would love to know about any more – do get in contact if you know of a report we have missed!

 Astbury, Janice.
 2018 “Co-Creating Learning Loops for Public Realm Improvements in Brunswick, Manchester – Urban Transformations.”
 Accessed June 12, 2019. https://www.urbantransformations.ox.ac.uk/blog/2018/co-creating-learning-loops-for-public-realm-improvements-in-brunswick-manchester/